Formula for the unemployment rate

 Where:

-• Number of Unemployed: This is the number of people who are currently without a job but are actively seeking work.
+• Number of Unemployed: This refers to the number of people who are currently without a job but are actively seeking employment.

-• Labor Force: This represents the total number of people who are either employed or unemployed and are actively looking for work.
-It is calculated as: Labor Force = Employed + Unemployed
+• Labor Force: This is the total number of people who are either employed or unemployed and are actively looking for work.
+It excludes those who are not in the workforce (e.g., students, retirees, people with disabilities).

 Understanding the Components